Disease registry: Goals

-Cost-effectiveness
+Quality improvement

+They can provide health providers (or patients) with reminders to check certain tests in order to reach certain quality goals.
+They play a role in post marketing surveillance of pharmaceuticals.

+Improve cost-effectiveness

 The cost-effectiveness of a disease registry is related with the cost-effectiveness of prevention of specific medical conditions.
 Increasing compliance through a registry with preventive measures like children vaccination or colonoscopy screening can actually be a cost-saving measure.
 "A mammogram every 2 years for women aged 50–69 costs only about $9,000 per year of life saved.
 This cost compares favorably with other widely used clinical preventive services."